Central Oregon sports events update

 Bend Elks baseball

-Scheduled: Season opener June 5; home opener June 9 at Vince Genna Stadium
+Scheduled: League season opener June 5; league home opener June 9 at Vince Genna Stadium; nonleague home game vs. NW Star Academy planned for June 4

 Status: The West Coast League announced on March 17 that it is continuing preparations for the 2020 season while monitoring public health advisories.